catherinepope/website/_pages/about.md

 You can find out much more about my employment history, qualifications, and interests on [my LinkedIn profile](https://www.linkedin.com/in/drcatherinepope/).

+### About this Site

+This site is written in Markdown and built with Jekyll, using the Minimal Mistakes theme.
+Once committed to my GitHub repo, the site is automatically deployed through Netlify.

 {% comment %}

 {% include video id="ny0pue6MKek" provider="youtube" %}